DHTMLX/gantt-docs/data/desktop/duration.md

 2. **end_date** - optional, the name of a data property that will store the end date set in the input
 3. **duration** - optional, the name of a data property that will store the duration defined by the input

-{{note If some of the properties is not specified, the control takes the value of the related mandatory date property.}}
+{{note If some property is not specified, the control takes the value of the related mandatory date property.}}